 - mold & fungus inside the basement & resultant health issues

 - timing of the application

 The use of Aggie pipes in many cases is moot.
 There is often not enough room to place the Aggie pipe in a suitable location and the Aggie pipe works by draining water away from the structure.
-This assumes the pipe drains some where and continues to drain water away from the wall for the life of the structure.
-Complexity of such a system which will not to clog, wash soil away from footing and the like is difficult at best & seems to perhaps be an expensive sand filter at best.
+This assumes the pipe drains somewhere and continues to drain water away from the wall for the life of the structure.
+The complexity of such a system which will not to clog, wash soil away from the footing and the like is difficult at best & seems to perhaps be an expensive sand filter at best.

 - Cementitious Waterproofing Membranes are ideal in the new construction as they are in a renovation waterproofing job.
 The reason our team believes they are best below grade (ground Level) membranes is

 - Damage caused by the trades in the construction process, drilling through the membrane, for pipes, electrical all causing possible breaches.
-These breaches of the integrity of the waterproofing are often difficult to repair after the original membrane is installed.
+These breaches of the integrity of the original waterproofing membrane are often difficult to repair once installed.

-All undetected pin holes, breaches caused by other contractors completing works, left unsealed will be allowing water entry points into the structure from the start.
+Undetected pinholes.
+Breaches caused by other contractors completing works left unsealed.
+These will allow water entry points into the structure from the start.
 This is the commencement of the total delamination process for the membrane in the future.